anonymized-submission-chi2023/CHI-2023-paper---Leveraging-driver-vehicle-and-environment-interaction---Machine-learning-using-driv/README.md

 # CHI 2023 paper – Leveraging driver vehicle and environment interaction: Machine learning using driver monitoring cameras to detect drunk driving

-This page contains our feature engineering pipeline source code for our manuscrupt submitted to CHI 2023:
+This page contains our feature engineering pipeline source code for our manuscript submitted to CHI 2023:
 > Leveraging driver vehicle and environment interaction: Machine learning using driver monitoring cameras to detect drunk driving

 ## Content